Mukuljangir372/mukuljangir372.github.io/_posts/2022-08-16-android-clean-architecture-blog.md

 added_date: 16 Aug 2022

-description: A guide to help you how to setup clean and scalable architecture in Android and KMM
+description: A guide to help you how to setup clean and scalable architecture

 author: Mukul Jangir
 ---